 This condition is a graying of the lens commonly seen in dogs over 8 years old.
 Nuclear sclerosis does not block vision, but it can cause near-focusing issues.

 Progressive Retinal Atrophy (PRA) in Dogs

 PRA in dogs affects the back of the eye through the deterioration of the retina.
 This irreversible change takes a year or more to cause blindness, but it is a condition that gets worse over time.

 If you have a dog suffering from vision loss, it isn’t a death sentence.
 I’ve seen completely blind dogs do well, as long as you don’t change their routine.
 They can go out in the fenced yard and then navigate back to the door by following landmarks.
 You can contain them with short plastic fences.
 Sounds may also be used for commands, rather than visual clues.

 Older dogs may lose just part of their seeing ability.
 We can help these dogs out with good lighting.
-I had one patient who didn’t want to go out until the owner added a patio light where the stairs started to give the dog confidence.
-After that, he’d go out happily.
+I had one canine patient who didn’t want to go out until the owner added a patio light where the stairs started, which gave the dog confidence.
+After that, the dog would go out happily.
 A nightlight in the hallway can help.

-Make sure you protect your dog by blocking off stairs with a baby gate.
-And, don’t move the furniture.
-Finally, keep in mind that your dog may be feeling anxiety while adjusting to a loss of senses, so speak with your veterinarian about ways to ease his stress, with or without medical intervention.
+Protect your dog by blocking off stairs with a dog gate.
+And it’s a good idea not to move the furniture.
+Finally, keep in mind that your dog may be feeling anxiety while adjusting to a loss of senses.
+Speak with your veterinarian about ways to ease their stress and whether they’d recommend dog anxiety medication.